 My Virgin Media WiFi Keeps on Disconnecting

-If you are noticing this on only one particular device such as a specific tablet or iPhone, then you can quickly try and resolve this by ‘forgetting’ the network, and then re enrolling it again.
-(You must know what your WiFi password is for this, otherwise you will battle to reconnect again)
+Suppose you are noticing this on only one particular device, such as a specific tablet or iPhone.
+In that case, you can quickly try and resolve this by ‘forgetting’ the network and then re-enrolling it again.
+(You must know what your WiFi password is for this, otherwise, you will battle to reconnect again)

 There is a drawback to this increased speed, however.
 The 5Ghz frequencies are notoriously fickle over longer distances and at passing through obstacles.
-This means that your Virgin Media Broadband WiF signal might intermittently cut out when you least expect it to.
+Your Virgin Media Broadband WiF signal might intermittently cut out when you least expect it to.

-If you are in the market for another WiFi router then check out our top picks for Virgin Media wireless routers in our break down article here.
-If you live in a larger house, then our Virgin Media Mesh guide will help you choose the right device for your needs.
-(Since we changed to mesh WiFi, I can personally say that our WiFi has never been better, so take that for what it is worth.)
+If you are in the market for another WiFi router, then check out our top picks for Virgin Media wireless routers in our breakdown article here.
+If you live in a larger house, our Virgin Media Mesh guide will help you choose a suitable device.
+(Since we changed to mesh WiFi, I can say that our WiFi has never been better, so take that for what it is worth.)

-If you are looking for a solid fix then mesh Wi-Fi is the way to go.
+If you are looking for a solid fix, then mesh Wi-Fi is the way to go.
 It improves WiFi signal issues and unlocks the speed potential of your internet connection.
-Mesh units have serious processing power and software that has been designed to give you purpose built devices that outperform Virgin Hubs in performance and range.
+Mesh units have serious processing power and software designed to give you purpose-built devices that outperform Virgin Hubs in performance and range.

 Below are some Amazon affiliate links to my recommendations.